maet3608/nuts-flow/docs/html/_sources/tutorial/nuts_basics.rst.txt

 >>> Range(5) >> Tripple() >> Collect()
 [0, 3, 6, 9, 12]

-or integrated with plain Python functions
+or combined with plain Python functions as any other iterator:

 >>> def Squares(n): return Range(n) >> Square()
 >>> Squares(3) >> Collect()